Pentridge

 The village name derives from the Celtic pen ("hill") and twrch ("boar"), and thus means "hill of the wild boar"; its existence was first recorded (as "Pentric") in the eighth century, eighty years before the birth of Alfred the Great.

 The village is located amongst many Neolithic, Roman and Saxon earthworks, notably Bokerley Dyke, a long defensive ditch which was dug by the Romano-British to keep out the Saxon invaders.

 Nearby is Pentridge Hill, formed by a band of more resistant chalk than the surrounding land.

+Blagdon Hill

+Approximately 2 km east of Pentridge is Blagdon Hill.
+On 17 January 1947, Mr.A.L.Parke of Salisbury reported that the round barrows on this hill had been recently "trenched" and a grave was opened.
+He supposed it to be the main interment, it "being situated in a hole scooped in the solid chalk".
+He further stated that "a few sherds of a well baked urn were found" and "fragments of burnt bone and charcoal accompanied" the urn.